utcs356/sp25/_pages/4_congestion_flow_control.md

 **Implementation Details**

-In this part, you will have to implement the following functions in `backend.c` to eatablish connections:
+In this part, you will have to implement the following functions in `backend.c` to establish connections:

 * `send_pkts_handshake()`
 * `handle_pkt()` (Handle `FIN` packets in the function)